rsumner31/PSyclone/doc/dynamo0p3.rst

  3) Kernel arguments must be either fields or scalars.

- 4) All field arguments to a given Built-in must be on the same function space.
-This is because all current Built-ins iterate over dofs and therefore all fields should have the same number.
+ 4) All field arguments to a given built-in must be on the same function space.
+This is because all current built-ins iterate over dofs and therefore all fields should have the same number.
 It also means that we can determine the number of dofs uniquely when a scalar is written to.

-The Built-ins supported for the Dynamo 0.3 API are listed in the related subsections, grouped by the mathematical operation they perform.
-For clarity, the calculation performed by each Built-in is described using Fortran array syntax; this does not necessarily reflect the actual implementation of the Built-in (*e.g.* it could be implemented by PSyclone generating a call to an optimised maths library).
+The built-ins supported for the Dynamo 0.3 API are listed in the related subsections, grouped by the mathematical operation they perform.
+For clarity, the calculation performed by each built-in is described using Fortran array syntax; this does not necessarily reflect the actual implementation of the built-in (*e.g.* it could be implemented by PSyclone generating a call to an optimised maths library).

 Naming scheme
 +++++++++++++

-The supported Built-ins in the Dynamo 0.3 API are named according to the scheme presented below.
-Any new Built-in needs to comply with these rules.
+The supported built-ins in the Dynamo 0.3 API are named according to the scheme presented below.
+Any new built-ins need to comply with these rules.

-    1) Ordering of arguments in Built-ins calls follows *LHS (result) <- RHS (operation on arguments)* direction, except where a Built-in returns the *LHS* result to one of the *RHS* arguments.
+    1) Ordering of arguments in built-ins calls follows *LHS (result) <- RHS (operation on arguments)* direction, except where a built-in returns the *LHS* result to one of the *RHS* arguments.
 In that case ordering of arguments remains as in the *RHS* expression, with the returning *RHS* argument written as close to the *LHS* as it can be without affecting the mathematical expression.